gurudanito001/pardomart-delivery/api-client/docs/ProductApi.md

 const configuration = new Configuration();
 const apiInstance = new ProductApi(configuration);

-let id: string; //The ID of the vendor product to update. (default to undefined) let updateVendorProductPayload: UpdateVendorProductPayload; //
+let updateVendorProductPayload: UpdateVendorProductPayload; // let id: string; //The ID of the vendor product to update. (default to undefined)

 const { status, data } = await apiInstance.productVendorIdPatch(
-    id,
+    updateVendorProductPayload,
-    updateVendorProductPayload
+    id
 );
 ```